 There were a few further concerns when the mint time arrived:

 - The mint button was active prior to mint (normally a mint site would have a countdown), but it didn’t allow the mint transaction to finish.

 - Despite the fact that it was a $10,000 mint, it initially displayed the amount remained out of $5,000 (yet the $10,000 figure was right on the same page!).

-- The quantity of coins minted as declared on Twitter did not match the number of coins left on the mint page (Twitter said 350 or so were minted, the mint page said about 150).
+- The number of coins minted as declared on Twitter did not match the number of coins left on the mint page (Twitter said 350 or so were minted, but the mint page said about 150).